Originally from The Golden City, Julie has explored the ins and outs of moving and has written all the tips down.

 The supplies you get should be new, but alternatives are also good

 Step No. 2 – Sort Out Your Glassware

-Now that you have all the essential supplies make sure you see what you’re taking with you and what would be the best way to transport those delicate objects.
+Now that you have different wrapping supplies make sure you see what you’re taking with you and what would be the best way to transport those delicate objects.
 If you decide that you don’t want to use something anymore, leave it behind and don’t waste time wrapping and protecting it.
-Decluttering is one of the essential moving hacks, especially if you’re moving to another state alone since unnecessary items aren’t on the list of what do you need to rent an apartment.
+Decluttering is one of the essential moving hacks, especially if you’re relocating to another state alone since unnecessary items aren’t on the list of what you need to rent an apartment.

 Wrap and Pack Similar Items and Place Them in the Same Box

 Don’t mix different sizes and different shaped objects when packing to avoid any bumping and breakage – it’s surely one of the best packing tips for moving.
 Keep all the glass bowls together in one package, glass plates in another, and wine and champagne glasses in a separate package.
 Create piles of similar dishes and place them on a clean hard surface.